GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_23_Inventory_Manager_Agent.md

 ### 9.7.
 Update the .env file with the agent ID retrieved

+This is useful to test prorammatically with test.py in the codebase.
 Run the below in the terminal:
 ```
 sed -i s/'TBD'/$inventory_manager_agent_ID/g ~/retail-data-to-ai-workshop/02-code-assets/capstone-retail-solution/inventory_manager_agent/inventory_manager_agent/.env
 ```